 Truth – They have cameras in the elevators, but beyond that not many.

-False Belief – The room has already been clean, therefor, no one else will enter the room.
+False Belief – The room has already been cleaned, therefore, no one else will enter the room.

 Truth – Workers come in your room for many other reasons besides cleaning.
-For example: the head housekeeper may come in your room to inspect the work the housekeeper did.
+For example: the head housekeeper may come into your room to inspect the work the housekeeper did.

 False Belief – When the privacy light is on no one can enter your room.

 Truth – These lights mean nothing to the staff.
 One security officer at Caesar’s Palace told me that meant: Knock instead of using the doorbell.
 A hotel manager at Caesar’s told me that 85% of people leave them on “accidentally” and become upset if their room is not made up.
 The hotel policy is to disregard the privacy light all together and assume you left it on by accident.